afadesigns/pyweb/README.md

 ## Project Status

-This project is a completed performance engineering experiment.
-The goal was to achieve the maximum possible speed, and that goal has been met.
-The project is not intended for production use but serves as a case study and a benchmark.
+**Important:** This project is a **completed performance engineering experiment** and is **not intended for production use**.
+While the goal of achieving maximum possible speed has been met, `pyru` primarily serves as a case study and a benchmark for extreme optimization techniques.
+Users should not deploy `pyru` in production environments.

 ## Demo